thieunguyenhung/newai-ocr-android/README.md

 ===================

-An OCR application built in Android Studio project.
+An OCR application built on Android Studio.